Sage-Bionetworks-Challenges/sample-model-templates/README.md

    where:

-   - `--rm`: removes the container after execution
+   - `--rm`: removes the container after execution.
-   - `--network none`: disables all network connections to the container, emulating the same behavior as the Synapse submission system
+   - `--network none`: disables all network connections to the container, emulating the same behavior as the Synapse submission system.
    - `--volume SOURCE:DEST:PERMISSIONS`: mounts local directories to the container;
      use absolute paths for _SOURCE_ and _DEST_.